Skip to main content

 Flower Description

-Red, orange, pink, or white depending on cultivar; single or double, 1-2 inches (2.5-5 cm) diameter, in clusters of 2-4 along bare branches before leaf emergence
+red, orange, pink, or white (varies by cultivar); single or double, 1-2 inches (2.5-5 cm) across, in clusters of 2-4 along bare branches before leaf emergence

 Foliage Description